-As an open-source project, we welcome and encourage the community to submit patches directly to the ROS 2 Navigation.
+As an open-source project, we welcome and encourage the community to submit patches directly to the Nav2.
 In our collaborative open source environment, standards and methods for submitting changes help reduce the chaos that can result from an active development community.

 This document explains how to participate in project conversations, log and track bugs and enhancement requests, and submit patches to the project so your patch will be accepted quickly in the codebase.

 If you’re interested in getting involved in Navigation 2, first of all, welcome!
 We encourage everyone to get involved from students, to junior developers, to senior developers, and executives.
 There’s something to do for everyone from bug fixes, to feature development, new algorithms, and refactoring.

 All ROS 2 TSC Working Groups have their meetings on the working group calendar.
 Here, you can find the date and time of the Navigation2 working group meeting.
 Make sure you’re checking in your local timezone.
 From this calendar, you can add yourself to the event so it will appear on your google calendar and get the event link to the call through Google Hangouts.
 We encourage everyone interested to come to the meeting to introduce yourself, your project, and see what everyone is working on.

 Further, ROS Discourse is a good place to follow larger discussions happening in the community and announcements.
 This is not the correct place to post questions or ask for assistance.
 Please visit ROS Answers for Q&A.

 If you’re looking to contribute code or bugs, please see the Process section below.